Merak Sakten Bhutan Trek 18 Days

 Overnight in a hotel.
 Tashi Namgay, Tenzinling, Olathang or similar.

-Day 16; In Paro (B/L/D)Spend the full day around charming Paro valley, where we visit National Museum, Rinphung Dzong and beautiful 7th century Kichu Lhakhang temple, Dumtse Lhakhang, Dzondrakha cave temples and local farm houses by short walks and drives.
+Day 16; In Paro Short drive of about 1hr. and spend the full day around charming Paro valley, where we visit National Museum, Rinphung Dzong and beautiful 7th century Kichu Lhakhang temple, Dumtse Lhakhang, Dzondrakha cave temples and local farm houses by short walks and drives.
+Overnight in hotel.